davidkrisch/svcrazylove.com/entries/amorloco.md

 Use corn tortillas.
 Fill, add some cheese and roll.
 Place in the sauté pan.
 Fitting in as many that fit one layer in the pan.

-Pour the green salsa over the top and add a layer of cheese on top.
+Pour the green salsa over the top, layer with some of the extra filling if you like, and top with cheese.
 Heat till the cheese melts over medium heat.

-Serve with chips and the remaining filling on the side.
+Serve with chips and [Crazy Love margaritas.](2013-09-01_Margaritas_Crazy_Love_Style.html)

 Leftovers can easily be made into chilaquiles the next day for breakfast.
 What are chilaquiles?
 Only the best breakfast dish in all of Mexico.
 Essentially breakfast nachos!
+Fried corn tortillas, layered with the reheated leftovers and scrambled eggs.

+image[chilas, amor, Chilaquiles Crazy Love style.]

 __Baja Papas__